Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/tutorial_nar.md

 image: "../assets/images/repressilator_chart.png"
 ---

+**Note:** We are currently in the process of updating this tutorial to the latest version of MCell, CellBlender, and Blender.
+This tutorial works with MCell3, CellBlender 3.5.1, and Blender 2.79.
+Please see a [previous tutorial](tutorial-random-walk) for a link to download these versions.
+{: .notice--warning}

 ### Implementing simple regulation in CellBlender

 In this tutorial, we will compare simple against negative autoregulation using a particle-based simulation in CellBlender.
 We will start with simple regulation; if you followed the prologue, then load your `CellBlender_Tutorial_Template.blend` file; otherwise, follow the steps indicated in the prologue's [Random Walk Tutorial](../prologue/tutorial-random-walk) to produce this file.
 Then, save a copy of this file as `NAR_comparison.blend`.
 You may also download the completed tutorial files <a href="../tutorials/NAR_compare_unequal.blend" download="NAR_compare_unequal.blend">here</a>.